-□ Consider weight limitations, since you must cover the cost of shipping items that exceed the weight limits.
-Visit your unit admin for more information.
+Consider weight limitations, since you must cover the cost of shipping items that exceed the DoD weight limits.
+Visit your Travel Management Office for more information.

-Counselor: The member may want to consider a yard sale or online marketplace to sell non-essential household items.
+Counselor: The counselees may want to consider a yard sale or online marketplace to sell non-essential household items.
 This provides two benefits - making extra money AND lowering the shipping weight.
 Another option is to donate the items to charity.